 But what are your options when considering the type of supply chain that your company is going to need?
 If you’re designing or redesigning your company’s supply chain, you might think in terms of these three supply chain categories:

-Other considerations to include in designing or redesigning your company's supply chain include:
+Other considerations to include in designing or redesigning your company's supply chain include the geography of where products move, the logistics of lead time and costs, and the taxes involved in moving the products.

-And related to those considerations is that fact that supply chains tend to be measured by:
+Related to these considerations is that fact that your supply chain will tend to be measured by:

 Where Are Your Customers?